-E. History and Physical Write-ups
+c.
+History and Physical Exam Write-ups (H&Ps)

-• Documenting the full History and Physical Examination in the format of a write-up is a core component of clinical rotations and a Core Entrustable Professional Activity for entering residency, as defined by the AAMC.
+- Documenting the full History and Physical Examination in the format of a write-up is a core component of clinical rotations and a Core Entrustable Professional Activity (EPA) for entering residency, as defined by the AAMC.
 Despite the time and effort required, this exercise is essential to the clinical learning experience.
 The process helps the student organize thoughts and develop a differential diagnosis and plan.
-The final product can assess a student's ability to not only gather, but also to interpret and synthesize data.

-All students are required to write five (5) complete patient write-ups and submit them to their portfolio.
-Portfolio advisors provide written formative feedback on 2 of these H&Ps (Block 1 & 2 Formative H&Ps), based on a pre-defined rubric (H&P Rubric, Appendix D).
-Block 1 & 2 Summative H&P write-ups are submitted for summative assessment, and count towards the final COP-2 and P-2 grade.

-- ✓ Student are expected to familiarize themselves with materials and review the Guide to the Comprehensive Adult H&P Write-Up (Appendix C) as well as a Sample H&P (Appendix D) prior to attending COP-2 sessions.
-This will facilitate the collection of enough information and data from the patient and the medical record at the time of the patient encounter. - Preceptors should facilitate the identification of "best patients" for students to perform a complete history and physical.
-Even though not all clinical settings are conducive to a full H&P, efforts should be made to accommodate this as best as possible
+The final product can assess a student's ability to not only gather, but also to interpret and synthesize data. - All students are required to write five (5) History and Physical (H&P) patient write-ups from their COP-2 experience and submit them to their portfolio.
+Portfolio advisors provide written formative feedback on 2 of these H&Ps (Formative H&Ps 1&2), based on a pre-defined rubric (H&P Rubric, Appendix E).
+Summative H&P write-ups are submitted for summative assessment, and count towards the final COP-2 and P-2 grade. - ✓ Student are expected to familiarize themselves with materials and review the Guide to the Comprehensive Adult H&P Write-Up (Appendix C), Guide to the Comprehensive Pediatric H&P Write-Up (Appendix D) as well as a Sample H&P (Appendix E) prior to attending COP-2 sessions.
+This will facilitate the collection of enough information and data from the patient and the medical record at the time of the patient encounter. - ✓ Preceptors should facilitate the identification of "best patients" for students to perform a complete history and physical.
+Even though not all clinical settings are conducive to a full H&P, efforts should be made to accommodate this as best as possible.